violet-sys/netcoin/README.md

 # netcoin
-a discord economy bot that is pretty simple. (atleast for now-)
+a discord economy bot that is pretty simple. (atleast for now..) has utility commands, etc.